mirucon/coldbox/readme.txt

 == Changelog ==

+= 1.3.3 =

+* Added: New custmizer settings:
+  * Change the footer menu color
+  * Set the number of grid columns for mobile
+* Fixed: Archive pages layout when the number of grid columns is set more than one for mobile

 = 1.3.2 =

 * Fixed: Now the Coldbox theme uses more modern functions
+* Fixed: Excerpt filter was effecting on admin side
 * Tested up to 4.9

 = 1.3.1 =